Organisation of the Polish Nation – Polish League: Later activities

 In the parliamentary elections in 2011, two ONP-LP representatives ran for the Sejm from the Right of the Republic list.
 Mieczysław Biliński in Krosno district received 34 votes, and Eugeniusz Murawski in Warsaw II received 25 votes.
 Before the local elections in 2014, the party was supposed to set up a joint committee with Self-Defence Rebirth, but the agreement was ultimately not reached.
 In the parliamentary elections in 2015, party member Jerzy Strzelecki ran for the Senate in Ostrołęka district on behalf of the Citizens for Parliament committee, coming third out of 4 candidates (he received 18,107 votes, i.e. 13.09%).

 In November 2012, the party participated in a nationalist march organised by the ultranationalist far-right party National Revival of Poland.
 The march was organised under slogans such as ‘God, Honour and Fatherland’, ‘National Radicalism’, ‘Down with the European Union’ and ‘Here they come, here come the nationalists’.
 The ONP-LP and the National Revival of Poland participated in similar coordinated actions in 2012, including a protest demanding that Poland pursue an isolationist foreign policy that would seek distance from Russia, USA, as well as the European Union.

 In 2015, the ONP-LP organised an anti-immigrant march together with the National Radical Camp with the motto ‘Yes to repatriates, no to immigrants’.
 The leader of the party, Stanisław Bujnicki, made a speech during the march in which he highlighted the hardships that Poles living in Kazakhstan experience, arguing that it is difficult for the Polish community in Kazakhstan to return to Poland.

 ONP-LP cooperated with Normalny Kraj and Polska Patriotyczna.
 In the parliamentary elections in 2019, party member Adam Bednarczyk opened the Action of Disappointed Retirees and Pensioners list in the Siedlce district, receiving 398 votes.
 He also put forward his candidacy in the 2020 Polish presidential election, but did not collect enough signatures to register his candidacy.

 The party did not participate in the 2023 Polish parliamentary election.
+On 5 May 2025, the National Electoral Commission declared that the party did not submit a financial declaration for 2024.
+As a result, the party was deregistered on 21 November 2025, after 25 years of existence.

 Party presidents and structure

 The party's president until his death (18 October 2009) was Dr. Jan Pyszko, a candidate for President of the Republic of Poland in 2005.
 On 27 March 2010 he was replaced by Janusz Lech Siemiński, who died on 15 September 2012.
 He was succeeded by Stanisław Bujnicki.

-The party is structured along a tripartite separation of competences - the supreme authorities of the party is congress of the party, the party's president, as well as the general council.
-The party also has a central review board.
-All organs of the party are elected by its members, and the party statute separates the tenure of council members into 4-years-long terms.
-The most important authority in the party is the congress.
+The party was structured along a tripartite separation of competences - the supreme authorities of the party was congress of the party, the party's president, as well as the general council.
+The party also had a central review board.
+All organs of the party were elected by its members, and the party statute separated the tenure of council members into 4-years-long terms.
+The most important authority in the party was the congress.